maruel/go-lepton/README.md

 Installing
 ----------

+Building go-lepton on the Raspberry Pi v1 takes ~10s which is slow but still much faster than cross-compiling and transferring the file in.

     go get github.com/maruel/go-lepton

-Building go-lepton on the Raspberry Pi takes ~10s which is slow but still much faster than cross-compiling and transferring the files in.
-When hacking direclty on go-lepton, it's recommended to preinstall all libraries for maximum compilation performance.

-    cd $GOCODE/src
-    go install ./...

-This will make incremental build significantly faster.

 Performance